 Resolution of a student's appeals, unless otherwise specified, shall begin with the University official, typically the faculty member who is the instructor in the course, whose decision is being appealed.
 If the appeal is not resolved to the student's satisfaction at this level, the matter may be pursued through the appropriate administrative chain.
-For academic appeals, this chain is the faculty member, the chair of the department in which the course(s) was offered (or program director, if one), the dean of the college in which the course was offered, and the Office of the Provost, in that order, or his/her designee.
-The Associate Provost reviews and considers undergraduate academic appeals for the Office of the Provost.
-The Office of the Provost will confer with the Dean of the Graduate School in consideration of academic appeals from graduate students.
+For academic appeals, this chain is the faculty member, the chair of the department in which the course(s) was offered (or program director, if one), the dean (or dean's designee) of the college in which the course was offered, and the Office of Academic Affairs, in that order.
+The Associate Provost for Undergraduate Education reviews and considers undergraduate academic appeals, and the Dean of the Graduate School considers academic appeals from graduate students.